DemirTonchev/SSAI25/README.md

-# Agents SS25 Environment Setup
+# Summer School 25 Agents Environment Setup

 This project provides two ways to set up the development environment: using Conda or Pixi.
 Choose the method that works best for your workflow.